mjl-/ding/README.txt

 - allow configuring a cleanup script, that is run when a builddir is removed. eg for dropping a database that was created in build.sh.
 - think about adding support for updating toolchains, like go get golang.org/dl/go1.2.3 && go1.2.3 download
 - add authentication to the web ui. need to figure out how to keep a dashboard. and how to do auth on /events. and if this is really worthwhile.
+- parse & process the output of a build as it comes in, instead of when the build is done. allows making release-files earlier in the process, eg before slow tests are run.